arunqa/factory/lib/task/README.md

 # Tips & Tricks

+## Use deno-dzx or other shell wrappers

+See https://github.com/c4spar/deno-dzx for a nice Deno-friendly shell wrapper.

 ## Be flexible to caller: allow _import_ **or** _execute_

 Each `Taskfile.ts` should operate either as a library of tasks (if it defines any) or should be "executable" based on the caller's discretion.
 An easy way to do that is to define the execution portion like this: